 Why use this set of lessons?

 This unit will introduce students to the basics of the carbon cycle.
 They will learn how the carbon cycle, climate and the abiotic and biotic components of the environment influence each other.
-They will learn where carbon is stored in the Earth's system (reservoirs) and by what processes it is moved from one reservoir to another.
-Using case studies, NASA visualizations, current research, and interactive visualizations on the Web, students will explore how living things on land and in our oceans regulate the carbon cycle.
-Because carbon and climate are tightly coupled, students will study the effect of carbon dioxide on the Earth's thermostat and our climate.
+They will learn where carbon is stored in the Earth's system (reservoirs) and by what processes it moves from one reservoir to another.
+Using case studies, NASA visualizations, current research, and interactives, students will explore how living things on land, in soils, and in our oceans regulate the carbon cycle.
+Students will analyze the effect of carbon dioxide on the Earth's thermostat and our climate.
 Finally, they will seek possible solutions to a warming climate.

 Key questions addressed by this unit include: